wompo/Usadel-for-nanowires/README.md

 The code is operated using run_script_supercurrent.sh for the supercurrent and run_script_dos.sh for the DOS and all the plotting is done by using the corresponding plot scripts.
 Explanations for available parameters are found in the scripts.

-Some results obtained with the code are presented in INSERT REFERENCE.
+Some results obtained with the code are presented in Phys.
+Rev. B 93, 024522.
 See [On citations](#on-citations).

 ## Installation guide for the dependencies